pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

                                                fill_value=[0.2232, 0.2220])
        ```

-       If fill-value would be defined as scalar, the result of
+       The alternative, if the fill-value would be defined as scalar,
+       would be memory inefficient because the result of
-       `A.softmax(0)` would need to be a dense tensor or raise
+       `A.softmax(0)` is a full sparse tensor with all elements
-       exception about unsupported feature.
+       specified.

+    Concerns:

+    3. The zero testing of non-scalar fill-value is more expensive
+       than zero testing of scalar fill-value, see point 9 below.

+    4. Element-wise operations on hybrid tensors will have an
+       unnecessary computational overhead when the non-scalar
+       fill-value contains elements all with the same value.

+       However, if the number of specified elements is far creater
+       than 1 then the overhead will be abandonably small.

 6. The fill-value of a sparse tensor can be changed in-place.